The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Introduction

-All rings in this paper are associative, commutative and with 1, ring maps map 1 to 1, and ring maps of local rings map the maximal ideal to the maximal ideal.
-Moreover, we assume all rings, modules and schemes to be Noetherian. $A$, $R$ denote rings, $\k$ an arbitrary field, $\dim$ the Krull dimension and $\dim_\k$ the $\k$-vector space dimension.
-If $R$ is an $A$-algebra, $\fp$ a prime ideal of $A$ and $k(\fp) = A_\fp/\fp A_\fp =Q(A/\fp)$ the residue field of $A$ at $\fp$, we set and call it the {\em fiber of an $R$-module $M$ over $\fp$}.
+All rings in this paper are associative, commutative and with 1, ring maps map 1 to 1, and a ring map of local rings maps the maximal ideal to the maximal ideal.
+Moreover, we assume that all rings, modules, and schemes are Noetherian, without always explicitly stating this.